 Though under Elizabeth the English economy grew, so did prices,8 which may explain why the rate of annual English wine imports by the end of Elizabeth’s reign (mostly from France), at about 8,000 tons, was not much different from those of 1509 – 1546 (during Henry VIII’s reign), at approximately 10,000 tons annually.
 Annual English wine imports hardly changed during these one hundred years.9

 The first person to receive a patent farm license from Elizabeth was Sir Edward Horsey.
-A privateer during most of his life, Horsey was then the Governor of the Isle of Wight.
+A privateer during most of his life, when first receiving the grant Horsey was then the Governor of the Isle of Wight.
 Earlier in his life he had gained prominence by seizing Spanish galleons in the Channel and sailing them and their cargo back home to England as prize.
 After, Horsey assisted Sir Francis Drake by lending Drake his ship while Drake took refuge in Central America.
 That Horsey, the first recipient of this new patent was by the time Elizabeth ascended the throne, one of her favorites10, would become a concern for the English public.

 Horsey’s patent authorized him to grant wine licenses in “York, Coventry, Exeter, Norwich, Bristol, Kingston upon Hull, Ipswich, Southampton, Sandwich, Harwich, Colchester, Worcester, Leicester, Brightlingsea, Greenwich,… and additional taverns in London, Westminster, Chester and Oxford, together with new ones in every thoroughfare, clothing town, haven town and fisher town were permitted in 1576” (TNA.
 Discovery.
 C. Chancery: Wine Licences.
 Catalog Description.
 Administrative/biographical background available at https://discovery.nationalarchives.org.uk/details/r/C3770 ).